json-structure/json-structure/README.md

 does it provide a value when none is provided.
 It is also used to indicate that a value is optional.

-Another source of concern is the interaction features.
+Another source of concern is feature interaction.
 In general there should only be one way to do a thing.

 ## FAQ